Crassula ovata 'Gollum'

 How to Grow and Care

 Many people enjoy growing Jade Plants in their homes and offices, and they are considered to be symbols of good luck.
-But you do not need to be lucky to learn what the proper care and maintenance of Jade Plant is.
+But you do not need to be lucky to learn what the proper care and maintenance of Jade Plant are.
 The most important factors to consider when growing Jade Plants is water, light, temperature, and fertilizer.

 Easy to grow in a container, best in full sun but will tolerate part sun.
 It needs well-drained soil with a neutral pH.
 Water regularly from spring to fall and allow the soil to dry out before watering again.
 During the winter months, water the plants only enough to keep the leaves from shriveling.
 The most common reason for failure is overwatering.